mbind(2) - phpMan

 ignored.
 Where a nodemask is required, it must contain at least one

-node that is on-line, allowed by the process's current cpuset context
+node that is on-line, allowed by the thread's current cpuset context

 memory.